oogles/djem/docs/ref/models.rst

 ``OLPMixin``
 ------------

-.. class:: OLPMixin
+.. autoclass:: OLPMixin

+    Inherits instance-based logging functionality from :class:`Loggable`.
+For more information on the available features, see :doc:`../topics/permissions/advanced`.

     .. versionadded:: 0.7

-    A mixin for a custom user model that enables additional :doc:`advanced features <../topics/permissions/advanced>` of the object-level permission system.

-    Inherits instance-based logging functionality from :class:`Loggable`.

     .. method:: has_perm(perm, obj=None)